Under New Ownership

 Mt.
-Maude is one of the three "9ers" that comprise the spectacular headwaters cirque of the Entiat River, one of the major drainages on the east of the Cascade crest and a tributary of the Columbia River.
-The other two 9ers are Seven Fingered Jack (9,100' / 2774 m) and Mt.
-Fernow (9,249' / 2819 m).
+Maude is one of the three 9,000 foot peaks that comprise the spectacular headwaters cirque of the Entiat River, one of the major drainages on the east side of the Cascade crest and a tributary of the Columbia River.
+The other two 9ers are Seven Fingered Jack (9,100 feet) and Mt.
+Fernow (9,249 feet).
 Fernow is the 3rd highest non-volcanic summit in the Cascade Range, after nearby Bonanza Peak and Mt.
-Stuart, all three of which are in Chelan County, the county of my birth.
-The two main approaches to Maude are, from the west, the Chiwawa River / Phelps Creek / Leroy Creek, and from the east, the Entiat River / Ice Creek.
-The western approach is much shorter and can be done on a 2-day weekend, whereas it is a several-day trip from the east.
-The standard south route of the peak is an exhilerating walk-up with ever-expanding views of the awesome North Cascades mountain wilderness.
+Stuart, all three of which are in Chelan County.
+There are two main approaches to Mount Maude.
+The first, and one most used is from the west via the Chiwawa River Road to the Phelps Creek Trailhead and the Leroy Creek route.
+The other is from the east via the Entiat River Trail and Ice Creek Route.
+The western approach is much shorter and can be done over a typical weekend whereas it is a several day trip from the east.
+The standard south route of the peak is a fun walk-up or easy scramble with excellent views of the North Cascades.